ryelysucks/Kingspray-Cap-Editor/README.md

-# Mod for adding custom caps to Kingspray VR
+# Custom caps in Kingspray VR
 Written in C# using the BepInEx loader.